-To support the strategic ambition to provide the best possible learning environment for our students, we are beginning a new chapter for our school with the construction of the Junior School Annex.
+To support the strategic ambition to provide the best possible learning environment for our students, we began a new chapter for our school with the construction of the Junior School Annex.

 In discussion and design for more than a year, the Junior School Annex project will provide new teaching and learning spaces for current students, along with adding a much in demand Junior Kindergarten program.
-The construction staging will commence during March 2022 and the Annex is planned for completion by the summer of 2023; in time for the opening of the 2023-2024 school year.
+The construction staging commenced in March 2022 and the Annex is planned for completion by the summer of 2023; in time for the opening of the 2023-24 school year.

 Above you will see a depiction of some of the sight lines of the Annex, which will include: